jrpool/docsearch/README.md

 - Once a user is registered, the user can log in and, if the user accesses the site within the cookie expiration time, it will not be necessary to log in again.

 - Registration includes making claims as to the categories that the user belongs to.
-Membership in categories is what determines the access to the collection that a user has.
+Membership in categories determines the access to the collection that a user has.
 A registrant’s claims are not automatically trusted.
-Curators decide which categories users actually belong to.
+Curators decide which categories users really belong to.

 - Registration also includes being issued a temporary user ID (UID) to enable logins.
 Curators decide on permanent UIDs for users.

 - Users can log in and out and, once registered, can deregister themselves.
-Curators, can amend users’ registration records and deregister users.
+Curators can amend users’ registration records and deregister users.

 - The repository administration gets an email notice of each registration, registration amendment, and deregistration.
 Normally, after receiving a registration notice, a curator amends the registration record to replace the temporary UID with a durable one.
 When a curator acts on a user’s registration record, email notices are sent to the curator, the repository administration, and the affected user.